Swiss-Polar-Institute/data-management-guidance/documentation/sample_collection.md

 #### Further considerations

 * Space that is available on the sample container.
-* Be very aware of mistakes that can be made by early labelling if for some reason samples may end up being collected in the "wrong" or a "wrongly labelled" container.
+* Be very aware of mistakes that can be made by early labelling if for some reason samples may end up being collected in a "wrongly labelled" container.
 * Some groups may use a bar coding system to record and label samples.
 There are various costs associated with setting up and maintaining such a system, but it may be worth consideration and the investment if large numbers of samples are going to be collected [@coppBarcodesAreUseful2014].

 ### Labelling